 What to Eat During your Paris 4 Day Itinerary

-Paris is impressive enough on its own, but if you’re a foodie, Paris is an unmissable degustation experience as well.
-French food is diverse, unique, and satisfying, and has something for everyone.
+Paris is impressive enough on its own, but if you’re a foodie, Paris, and French cuisine is an unmissable degustation experience as well.
+French food is diverse, unique, and satisfying and has something for everyone, and this wouldn’t be the best Paris itinerary if I left out some of the most tantalizing dishes to try.

 Probably the appetizer we most associate with France, you’ll be surprised by just how delicious and mouth-watering snails cooked traditionally in garlic really are.